-A wave of new technologies to synthesize DNA faster, cheaper and more accurately could have a far-reaching impact across all areas of biology research.
+A wave of new technologies to synthesize DNA faster, more cheaply and more accurately could have a far-reaching impact across all areas of biology research.

-Ten years ago, Sylvain Gariel was working for the French oil company Total, engineering microorganisms to produce biofuels.
+More than ten years ago, Sylvain Gariel was working for the French oil company TotalEnergies, engineering microorganisms to produce biofuels.
 It was tedious work.

 “You had to introduce hundreds of genes into the microorganisms.
-It took a lot of time and money, and it didn’t work most of the time,” Gariel told me.
+It took a lot of time and money, and it didn’t work most of the time,” said Gariel.
 “While it took months to build a new strain, reading its genetic code only took a couple hundred dollars and less than 24 hours using next-generation sequencing.”

 The advent of next-generation sequencing meant that a whole human genome could be read within one day instead of several years.
 So why not translate that principle into DNA synthesis?

 Gariel and two of his colleagues at TotalEnergies started looking for a way to write DNA faster, more cheaply and with fewer errors.
 In 2014, they founded DNA Script.
 The goal of this company based in Paris is to develop a brand new way of writing DNA that can replace traditional chemical synthesis.

 The core technology behind DNA synthesis methods used nowadays was invented in the 1980s.
 This chemical method, known as phosphoramidite synthesis, creates a DNA strand by sequentially attaching together nucleotides, the building blocks of DNA.

 “Phosphoramidite chemistry is an efficient technology, but it uses toxic chemicals that are only stable for one or two weeks, making the cost of operating DNA synthesizers very high,” said Gariel.